 - Heat a wok or large nonstick skillet over medium high heat.
-Once it’s hot add 1 tbsp butter and 1 tbsp sesame oil and let it start to bubble.
+Once it’s hot add 1 tablespoon butter and 1 tablespoon sesame oil and let it start to bubble.

 - Immediately add the salt and pepper chicken and space it out so that it can evenly cook.
 Once it starts to brown, carefully flip it over to brown the other side.

-- Next, add garlic, soy sauce, 1 tbsp butter, brown sugar, and the remaining 1 tbsp sesame oil and stir.
+- Next, add garlic, soy sauce, 1 tablespoon butter, brown sugar, and the remaining 1 tablespoon sesame oil and stir.

 - Turn the heat down to medium and let the mixture simmer and bubble until it’s thick and sticking to the chicken; about 3-5 minutes.